SRI-CSL/homebrew-sri-csl/README.md

-# SRI's Computer Science Laboratory Hombrew Tap
+# SRI's Computer Science Laboratory Homebrew Tap

 This is the Homebrew Tap of SRI International's Computer Science Laboratory.